 Depending on the severity of your physical dependence, other symptoms may appear after 24 hours.
 Some potentially severe symptoms may appear two to four days after quitting.

-You might require anti-seizure medication, antipsychotics, and anticonvulsants, and other drugs as needed to address your symptoms.
+You might require anti-seizure medication, antipsychotics, anticonvulsants, and other prescription drugs as needed to address your symptoms.
 Twenty-four-hour monitoring is necessary during alcohol withdrawal.
 Once the detox program is completed, the individual can then go on to receive alcohol addiction treatment.

 Certain drugs, such as opiates and opioids, also produce significant symptoms of withdrawal.
-These symptoms usually start in the first 24 hours after you stop using and include:
+These symptoms usually start in the first 24 hours after you cease drug abuse and include:

 After the first day, more intense symptoms may appear and include:

 Symptoms typically start to diminish within 72 hours.
 Intense symptoms might require medications and hospitalization.

 Clonidine and Suboxone are common medications to treat withdrawal symptoms.
 Methadone may be prescribed for long-term maintenance.
 Occasionally, people experience symptoms not mentioned here — another reason to work closely with the supervision of medical providers.

 Depending on the stimulant used (i.e. cocaine, crack, or meth), withdrawal may start as little as one hour after the last use.
 Symptoms generally begin to diminish over the next week to 10 days.